bludit/documentation-english/webservers/nginx/index.md

 ---
 Bludit supports Nginx and is a recommended option for a Webserver.

-Bludit has hiw own `router` who handle all request and response, so the idea is give it all the request to the `index.php` file.
+Bludit has hiw own `router` who handle all request and response, the idea is redirect all the request to the `index.php` file.

 Considerations:
 - The webserver is running PHP-FPM as CGI Process Manager